brunoyun/django-app/README.md

 We implemented the following four semantics:

-- H-categoriser semantics
+- H-categoriser semantics.
-- The cardinality-basec semantics
+- The cardinality-based semantics
 - The max-based semantics
 - The counting semantics

+We refer to the corresponding papers by [[Amgoud et al. 2017](Acceptability Semantics for Weighted Argumentation Frameworks)](https://www.ijcai.org/proceedings/2017/0009.pdf), [[Amgoud et al. 2022](Evaluation of argument strength in attack graphs: Foundations and semantics)](https://www.sciencedirect.com/science/article/abs/pii/S0004370221001582), and [[Borg and Floris 2021]( A basic framework for explanations in argumentation)](https://ieeexplore.ieee.org/document/9329042).

 ## The impact semantics implemented